Emmanuel Joseph Sieyès: What Is the Third Estate?

-In 1788, Louis XVI of France proposed the convocation of the Estates-General of France after an interval of more than a century and a half.
+In 1788, King Louis XVI proposed the convocation of the Estates-General of France after an interval of more than a century and a half.
 This proposal, and Jacques Necker's invitation to French writers to state their views as to the organization of society by Estates, enabled Sieyès to publish his celebrated January 1789 pamphlet, Qu'est-ce que le tiers-état?
 (What Is the Third Estate?).
 He begins his answer:

 This phrase, which was to remain famous, is said to have been inspired by Nicolas Chamfort.
 The pamphlet was very successful, and its author, despite his clerical vocation (which made him part of the First Estate), was elected as the last (the twentieth) of the deputies to the Third Estate from Paris to the Estates-General.
 He played his main role in the opening years of the Revolution, participating in the final drafting of the Declaration of the Rights of Man and of the Citizen, expanding on the theories of national sovereignty, popular sovereignty, and representation implied in his pamphlet, with a distinction between active and passive citizens that justified suffrage limited to male owners of property.

 Sieyès's pamphlet incited a radical reaction from its audience because it involved the "political issues of the day and twisted them in a more revolutionary direction".
 In the third chapter of the pamphlet, Sieyès proposed that the Third Estate wanted to be "something".
 But he also stated that, in allowing the privileged orders to exist, they are asking to become "the least thing possible".
 The usage of such rhetoric in his pamphlet appealed to common causes to unite the audience.
 At the same time it influenced them to move beyond simple demands and take a more radical position on the nature of government.
 In this case, the radical position taken by the Third Estate created a sense of awareness that the problems of France were not simply a matter of addressing "royal tyranny", but that unequal privileges under the law had divided the nation.
 It was from this point that the Revolution's struggle for fair distribution of power and equal rights began in earnest.